 I have mentioned a couple of times that I believe everyone in the designer realm of perfumery should step up their game with magnetic caps, but if a bottle is done well as here, I’m going to bite my tongue and say I’m fine with a non-magnetic cap.

 Tom Ford’s Tuscan Leather was my favorite leather perfume until I purchased this masterpiece.

 During the time I lived in Dublin, Ireland back in 2016 – 2017 it was my go-to scent, and the one I generously applied each time I visited Brown Thomas.

 It captured perfectly Dublin’s way of life.
 Streets crowded with people from all around the world, packed pubs with a hint of malt in the air, foggy nightclubs, and everchanging weather.

-But what reminds me the most of my time in Ireland were the people.
+But what reminds me most of my time in Ireland was the people.
 All those cheerful girls and guys with positive and relaxed ways of thinking, new and interesting stories just about to be heard and often laugh about.

 All the good and bad things I went through during my stay in Ireland.
 The wonderful people I’m still in touch with, and especially, my trip to Belfast to see Titanic Museum.